Published on Brock University (http://www.brocku.ca)

 Available for Graduate Advisement

 Dr. Catherine Hands obtained her PhD in Educational Administration at The Ontario Institute for Studies in Education of the University of Toronto, after a career as an elementary teacher within the Montessori school system.
-Since earning her doctorate, she has been an educational researcher and consultant with school boards in Ontario.
+Since earning her doctorate, she has been an educational researcher and consultant with school boards in Ontario, the Elementary Teachers’ Federation of Ontario, and the Ontario Ministry of Education’s Parent Engagement Office.
 She also has international experience in education as a faculty member in the University of San Diego’s Leadership Studies department, where she taught in the principal qualification program as well as in the department’s leadership programs.
-Dr. Hands is currently appointed to the Graduate and Undergraduate Studies in Education department as an Assistant Professor, where she teaches in the Administration and Leadership specialization.
+Dr. Hands is currently appointed as an Associate Professor, and she teaches in the Administration and Leadership in Education specialization.
 Dr. Hands' research interests stem from her experiences in the classroom as well as her work with school leaders and teachers, and include educational leadership, school-community relations, learning communities, and educational change.
 She maintains an active research agenda in these areas, and has presented and published work regionally, nationally and internationally.

 Educational leadership; family involvement in schooling; school-community partnerships; schools as communities; professional learning communities; educational reform